sam1ksha/distributed-systems-cluster-simulation/README.md

 This project implements a lightweight simulation of a Kubernetes-like cluster management system.
 It demonstrates key distributed computing concepts such as node management, pod scheduling, and fault tolerance.

-## Architecture

-The system consists of three main components:

-1. **API Server (Central Control Unit)**: Manages the overall cluster operations including node registration, pod scheduling, and health monitoring.
-2. **Nodes**: Simulated as Docker containers, each node hosts pods and periodically sends heartbeat signals to the API server.
-3. **Pods**: The smallest deployable units that are scheduled on nodes and require specific CPU resources.

 ## Features

 - **Node Management**: Add nodes to the cluster with specific CPU resources